 Hardly a month passes without shocking news of lithium-ion batteries catching fire: Laptops are torched, airlines are grounded, hoverboards go up in flames.
-The recent fires inside Samsung’s smartphone, the Galaxy Note 7, led to a $US 5 billion recall and then to a discontinuation of the model, moves that together cut Samsung’s market capitalization by many billions.
+The 2016 fires inside Samsung’s Galaxy Note 7 smartphone led to a $US 5 billion recall and then to a discontinuation of the model, moves that together cut Samsung’s market capitalization by many billions.

 This design was clever, but it made it harder to improve these batteries over the long term.
 For one thing, it wastes space.

-The polymer separator is an inactive material and has to be physically longer and wider than the electrodes to make sure that the electrode edges do not touch each other.
+The polymer separator is an inactive material and must be physically longer and wider than the electrodes to ensure that the electrode edges do not touch each other.
 One way to increase the energy density is by slimming down the separator.
 If it gets too thin, however, the battery becomes prone to shorting out.

 Another problem is the presence of microscopic metal particles—introduced unavoidably during assembly—which can accumulate on an electrically active spot, creating a major short circuit that shunts enough current between the electrodes to sharply raise the temperature.
 That heat, in turn, may affect neighboring areas, setting off what’s known as thermal runaway, which can produce an explosion and fire.
 It’s practically impossible to eliminate metal particles, because they are generated by the cutting, rolling and winding machinery during the production and assembly processes.